OnlineSportsBetting

 Fractional Odds

 Fractional odds are easy to identify, though not as simple to calculate.
 These are all presented with slashes, such as 3/2, 5/2, 1/1, and all that.
 When odds are written in this format, they tell you how much cash you can win on your bet in comparison to your stake.
-It sounds a little confusing, but it just takes a little practice.
-The number on the left shows you how much you stand to win, while the number on the right tells you how much you'll need to wager.
-By this measure, for an event with 5/4 fractional odds, you'll win 125 percent of your initial investment.
-If that's $100, you'll profit $125, for a total of $225 in winnings.
+It can seem a little confusing at first, but with a bit of practice fractional odds are easy to understand.
+The number on the left shows how much you can win, while the number on the right shows the amount you need to stake.
+For example, with 5/4 fractional odds, you would win $125 in profit for every $100 wagered.
+That means a $100 bet would return a total of $225—your original stake plus $125 in winnings.

 Implied Odds